cloudnull/osa-multi-node-aio/README.rst

 Re-kicking the VMs
 ------------------

-The build process will add a function to the system to provide you a quick means to rekick a VM host.
+The build process will add a function to the system to provide you a quick means to re-kick a VM host.
 The function added is ``rekick_vms``.
 This function can be used to re-kick a specific host.
 To use this function use the short hostname along with the function.
 EXAMPLE: ``rekick_vms infra1``.
 This command will destroy the root disk for the VM and reboot it causing it to be re-PXE booted.
 Once the re-deployment has completed (<=10 min) the node will have a vanilla OS.

-If you want to re-kick all known hosts you can execute the ``deploy-vms.sh`` script which will do eveything needed to boot all new VMs paving over the existing ones.
+If you want to re-kick all known hosts you can execute the ``deploy-vms.sh`` script which will do everything needed to boot all new VMs paving over the existing ones.

 Adding nodes to the deployment
 ------------------------------

 To add nodes to the deployment simply add the node entries to the hosts.json file.
 The file divides nodes by type and you can add more nodes to any of the available types without any modifications made to the templates or build script.
 The first 100 IP address of all used CIDRs have been reserved in the ``openstack_user_config.yml`` and can be used when adding additional hosts to the environment.